nwutils/nw-builder/packages/packager/README.md

 console.log(`AppImage written to ${appImagePath}`);
 ```

+`packager({ format, ...options })` dispatches to the packager for `format` -
+`options` is whatever that packager expects (see `appImage(options)` below).
+Passing a `format` that isn't `"AppImage"` yet throws a clear "not implemented
+yet" error rather than doing nothing. `appImage` is also exported directly, if
+you'd rather skip the dispatch and know you only ever target AppImage.

 The first time it runs for a given architecture, `appImage()` downloads
 [`appimagetool`](https://github.com/AppImage/appimagetool) into `cacheDir` and